bparanj/crystal/electronics/design/thermoelectric-effect.md

 4.  graduate student:

-At an advanced level, we delve deeper into the quantum mechanics and solid-state physics underlying thermoelectric phenomena:
+We delve deeper into the quantum mechanics and solid-state physics underlying thermoelectric phenomena:

 - Boltzmann transport equation for electrons and phonons
 - Density of states engineering in low-dimensional structures